Ghana joins Philanthropy Platform to foster sustainable developmentJul 9, 2015

-More than 100 leaders met in Accra to discuss how to join forces to collectively implement the Post-2015 Sustainable Development Goals (SDGs) in Ghana.
-Participants from business, philanthropy, social investment, the UN system, non-governmental organizations, and government had a rare opportunity to exchange information and share their ideas concerning the future of Ghana’s development.
-They also discussed a broad array of challenges related to water and sanitation, education, livelihoods, youth employability and more.
+Accra, Ghana, 9 July 2015 – Today, more than 80 leaders will meet in Accra to discuss how to join forces to collectively implement the Post-2015 Sustainable Development Goals (SDGs) in Ghana.
+Participants from business, philanthropy, social investment, the UN system, non-governmental organizations, and government will have a rare opportunity to exchange information and share their ideas concerning the future of Ghana’s development.
+The leaders will discuss a broad array of challenges related to water and sanitation, education, livelihoods, youth employability and more.

 Following a series of global stakeholder consultations, 17 SDGs have been proposed as part of the broader Post-2015 Development Agenda.
 When adopted in September 2015 by governments, the SDGs will succeed the Millennium Development Goals (MDGs) that come to a close this year.